World Desertification Day: Rising up from drought together in Kenya

 2. Access: In Meru, the head of a CBM project describes how a woman was brought to a meeting on a motorbike, put down by the driver and had to crawl from the bike.
 Some people helped carry her, but many people with disabilities might not have her extraordinary courage.
 This points to the desperate need for accessible infrastructure and assistive devices such as wheelchairs, hearing and communication aids, glasses, and prostheses for getting to markets, aid distribution points, health services, and schools.

 3. Water: Since the beginning of the drought, the price of a jerrycan of water has risen tenfold.
 CBM is consulting with organisations of people with disabilities on improved water collection and storage, as well as the specific impacts of the drought and water scarcity on the dignity, health, and hygiene of people with disabilities.

 Households make tough decisions each day, choosing what to prioritise with their limited cash.
 CBM will support vulnerable families with cash so they will not have to make the impossible choice between buying food, water, medication or school fees and provide the necessary path to recovery when the drought ends.

-Author: Anthony Marcus, CBM Volunteer
+Author: Anthony Marcus